-World Heritage Sites are sites, places, monuments or buildings of "Outstanding Universal Value" to all humanity – today and in future generations.
+World Heritage Sites are sites, places, monuments or buildings of "outstanding universal value" to all humanity – today and in future generations.
 The World Heritage List includes a wide variety of exceptional cultural and natural sites, such as landscapes, cities, monuments, technological sites and modern buildings.
-There are approximately 981 (June 2013) World Heritage Sites worldwide, including the Great Wall of China, the Pyramids, the Great Barrier Reef and Venice.
+There are approximately 1,154 (October 2021) World Heritage Sites worldwide, including the Great Wall of China, the Pyramids, the Great Barrier Reef and Venice.

-There are 28 World Heritage Sites in the UK in 2011 including Stonehenge, Canterbury Cathedral, Saltaire, Hadrian’s Wall and the whole of the City of Bath.
+There are 28 cultural World Heritage Sites in the UK in 2022 including Stonehenge, Canterbury Cathedral, Saltaire, Hadrian’s Wall and the whole of the City of Bath.

-Designation of a World Heritage Site by UNESCO brings no additional statutory controls, but protection is afforded through the planning system as well as through the other designations (listed buildings, scheduled monuments etc) that cover elements, if not the whole, of the site.
-The heritage significance of a World Heritage Site (its Outstanding Universal Value) will inevitably be reflected, at least in part, in the significance of any listed building, scheduled monument etc that forms part of it.
-The planning controls that apply to any such elements within a World Heritage Site will be an important part of the recognition and protection of the Outstanding Universal Value of the World Heritage Site.
+Designation of a World Heritage Site by UNESCO brings no additional statutory controls, but protection is afforded through the planning system as well as through the other designations (listed buildings, scheduled monuments and so on) that cover elements, if not the whole, of the site.
+The heritage significance of a World Heritage Site (its 'outstanding universal value') will inevitably be reflected, at least in part, in the significance of any listed building, scheduled monument or other heritage asset that forms part of it.
+The planning controls that apply to any such elements within a World Heritage Site will be an important part of the recognition and protection of the outstanding universal value of the World Heritage Site.

-The NPPF (2) defines a World Heritage Site as a designated heritage asset.
-Accordingly, great weight should be given to its conservation and substantial harm to a World Heritage Site’s significance (the heritage aspects of its Outstanding Universal Value) or total loss of the site should be wholly exceptional (2).
+The NPPF (ref.
+2) defines a World Heritage Site as a designated heritage asset.
+Accordingly, great weight should be given to its conservation and substantial harm to a World Heritage Site’s significance (the heritage aspects of its outstanding universal value) or total loss of the site should be wholly exceptional (ref.
+2).

-Further information is available in the Planning Practice Guidance and UNESCO has published guidance on how all those involved in the care of World Heritage Sites can comply with the requirements of the Convention (3).
+Further information is available in the Planning Practice Guidance and UNESCO has published guidance on how all those involved in the care of World Heritage Sites can comply with the requirements of the convention (ref.
+3).

 (3) Managing Cultural World Heritage, UNESCO, 2013